Aglio e Olio (EP): Critical reception

 Despite the EP only being about 10 minutes in length, the record received mostly positive reviews.
-Punknews.org complimented the album, saying that Aglio e Olio is "a testament to times when hardcore was about attitude, not drop D tuning, playing really fast, and listening to too much Pantera."
+Punknews.org complimented the EP, saying that Aglio e Olio is "a testament to times when hardcore was about attitude, not drop D tuning, playing really fast, and listening to too much Pantera."
 Similarly, Randy Silver, Amazon.com said, "[t]here are better hardcore albums out there, and there are better Beastie Boys discs, but fans will still enjoy Aglio E Olio."
 Jam!
-Showbiz Music Reviews stated that the EP—and song "Deal with It" in particular, "is entirely representative of the faster-louder sound, which makes the Ramones seem like restless experimentalists by comparison."
+Showbiz Music Reviews stated that the EP, and the song "Deal with It" in particular, "is entirely representative of the faster-louder sound, which makes the Ramones seem like restless experimentalists by comparison."

-AllMusic awarded the album two out of five stars, but did not publish a review.
+AllMusic awarded the EP two out of five stars, but did not publish a review.